Categories

 • The Reed HAM3 Shock Absorbing Brass Flaring Hammer features a soft-faced brass head that absorbs shock, reducing operator fatigue while ensuring safe and effective use.
 Ideal for plumbing, HVAC, gas, and water line installations, this hammer enhances comfort and efficiency in demanding projects.

-Single flaring involves spreading the tube end outward into a basic cone shape, while double flaring folds the edge of the tube back onto itself before forming the flare.
-Double flaring creates a stronger, more durable connection, reducing the risk of cracks or leaks, making it ideal for high-pressure applications like brake lines and refrigeration systems.
+Single flaring spreads the tube end outward into a basic cone shape, while double flaring folds the edge of the tube back onto itself before forming the flare.
+Double flaring creates a stronger, more durable connection and reduces the risk of cracking or leaks, making it suitable for high-pressure applications.

-2. Can you use a flaring tool on stainless steel tubing?
+Can a flaring tool be used on stainless steel tubing?

-Yes, but it requires a heavy-duty flaring tool designed for high-strength materials, as stainless steel is much harder than copper or aluminum.
-Standard flaring tools may not provide enough force, leading to improper flares or tube damage, so specialized tools with reinforced die and extra leverage are recommended.
+Yes, but stainless steel requires heavy-duty flaring tools designed for high-strength materials.
+Standard flaring tools may not generate enough force, which can result in improper flares or tube damage, so reinforced tools with additional leverage are recommended.

-3. Why is my flared connection leaking, and how can I fix it?
+Why is a flared connection leaking and how can it be fixed?

-Leaks often occur due to uneven flares, improper sizing, or debris between the flare and fitting.
-To fix it, inspect the flare for cracks or irregularities, ensure the correct tube and fitting size, and remake the flare with a properly lubricated flaring tool, applying steady pressure for a smooth, even finish.
+Leaks usually occur due to uneven flares, incorrect sizing, or debris between the flare and fitting.
+Fixing the issue involves inspecting the flare for defects, confirming correct sizing, and remaking the flare with proper lubrication and steady pressure to achieve a smooth, even finish.

 Recently viewed